 While the CARES Act passed in March 2020 included Payroll Protection Program (PPP) funds intended for small businesses, only a few minority businesses received them.
 In May 2020, less than one half of 1 percent of Black business owners reported receiving government benefits for businesses affected by the coronavirus epidemic compared to about 9 percent of non-Black business owners, according to one study.3

-The new law, passed in late December 2020, intends to provide better aid for minority business owners.
+The new law, passed in late December 2020, intended to provide better aid for minority business owners.
+Additional changes were released in February 2021.
 Here’s how minority business owners can access the benefits.

 New PPP loans

-The latest stimulus bill includes an additional $284 billion for PPP loans.
+The Consolidated Appropriations Act, 2021 included an additional $284 billion for PPP loans.
 And the rules have changed to help direct these funds to struggling businesses.

 To be approved for a PPP loan, a firm must have fewer than 300 employees and show a 25 percent decrease in revenue from one quarter in 2019 to the same quarter in 2020.
 Most borrowers can receive up to 2.5 times their average monthly payroll cost one year before the loan.
 But restaurant owners can get up to 3.5 times their average payroll cost.

 Eligible businesses can apply for new or second PPP loans, and if they spend 60 percent of the loan on payroll and utility expenses, the loans can be forgiven.
 Apply with any Small Business Administration (SBA)-approved lender.